 Still Won’t Idle?

-The next likely problem is a faulty carburetor.
-Repair kits are available, but buying a whole carburetor is a much better option.
-Fitting the carburetor is pretty easy on most models.
+Repair kits are available, but buying a whole carburetor is often a better option; it depends on your preference.

 Replace – Carburetors wear out, and when that happens, they are close to impossible to keep tuned.
 Replacing the carburetor is the way to go.